 In most cases, it is common for children to argue with their parents when parents are trying to teach their own children, the self-learning method failed because of this reason.

 In addition, children are challenged by word problem-solving types of questions and mathematical chess puzzles to further develop their problem-solving ability.
-The gained chess knowledge enhances their critical thinking skills.
+The multi-task chess movements enhance their critical thinking skills.
 The learning happens in an educational, fun environment and we all know kids learn best when they are having fun.